AkashBahetra/top-streaming-services-data-india/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Top Streaming Services Data Portugal project!
+Thank you for your interest in contributing to the Top Streaming Services Data India project!
 This document provides guidelines and information for contributors.

 ## 🤝 Ways to Contribute